cyber-institute/website/src/README.md

 # src repository breakdown

 Structure of the website codebase - this should tell you where you need to go to fix things on the website.
 The structure of this document is that each subsection corresponds to a page or element of the website to be changed.
-The subsection will point you to the relevant directory containing the component code and the action of each file within the repository.
+The subsection will point you to the relevant directory containing the component code and describe the action of each file within the repository.
 Note - CSS files with the same names as JavaScript files simply provide style for the component.

 ## Menu Bar (top of every page)
-The code for this is contained in index.js.
+The code for this is contained in *index.js*.
 To change the mobile (hamburger) menu, edit the component FadeMenu.
 Otherwise edit the Toolbar section of the App component.

 ## Footer
 Contained in the Footer directory.
 Pretty self explanatory.